Nepal's Maoists set terms to end political deadlock

-KATHMANDU (Reuters) - Nepal’s Maoist party on Thursday set out for the first time the conditions under which its prime minister would resign, an offer it said was aimed at ending a political deadlock with opposition parties that has paralyzed one of the world’s poorest countries.
+KATHMANDU (Reuters) - Nepal’s Maoist party has for the first time laid down the condition on which its prime minister would resign, paving the way for an end to a political deadlock with opposition parties that has paralyzed one of the world’s poorest countries.

-But hours after the offer was made, leaders from two major opposition parties said they saw it as a ploy for the government to remain in power, rather than being a serious attempt to break the political impasse.

-Prime Minister Baburam Bhattarai agreed to step aside provided that opposition parties accept the chief justice of the Supreme Court as the head of a unity government to oversee national elections, Maoist delegates to a party conference said.
+Baburam Bhattarai has agreed to step aside provided that opposition parties accept the chief justice of the Supreme Court as the head of a unity government to oversee national elections, delegates to a party conference said on Thursday.

 A former rebel leader, Bhattarai has led a caretaker government since May last year, when parliament was dissolved after failing to reach a consensus on drafting a new constitution seen as key to Nepal’s long-term stability.

-Nepal is still recovering from a decade of civil war that killed more than 16,000 people before it ended in 2006.
+Nepal is still recovering from a decade of civil war that killed more than 16,000 people before ending in 2006.
 Its politics remain fractious, and recent squabbles over Bhattarai’s staying in power have sparked violent street protests.

 The hope is that elections in May this year will end the deadlock and pave the way for a national assembly to draft a new constitution, after the 239-year-old monarchy was abolished and Nepal became a republic.